 - 1. Only one entry per 4-H member permitted in the Forestry Division. - 2.
 Exhibitors are not to exceed the number of specimens listed for each class.
-If an exhibitor exceeds these numbers, the entry will not be considered for top awards.
+If an exhibitor exceeds these numbers, the entry will be judged for blue, red and white ribbons, but will not be considered for top awards.
 If exhibit contains less than the correct number, it will be disqualified.